metabase/metabase/docs/embedding/sdk/quickstart.md

 ## Install Metabase Enterprise Edition

-Install up Metabase Enterprise Edition for embedding

 You can run Metabase Pro on a Cloud plan (with a free trial)](https://www.metabase.com/pricing).

 Or run it locally.
 Here's a docker one-liner:

 ```sh
 docker run -d -p 3000:3000 --name metabase metabase/metabase-enterprise:latest